Drugs and medications prescribed for bipolar

-There are a variety of medications used in the management of bipolar, and they vary from situation to situation, doctor to doctor, patient to patient.
-Typically, at least two drugs will be prescribed: one to control depression, and one to control mania.
+There are a variety of medications used in the management of bipolar depression, and they vary from situation to situation, doctor to doctor, patient to patient.
+Typically, at least two drugs will be prescribed: one to control the depression, and one to control the mania (or hypomania as the case may be).
+However this is typically the minimum medication regime needed for managing the condition.
+People with bipolar often find themselves with several daily medicines to control the disease itself as well as related problems like sleep and other conditions.

 The original mood control medication is lithium (in name brands such as Lithobid and Eskalith).
 In addition to lithium, there are other medications that are used to help stabilize the mood.
 Anti-seizure medications in particular actually provide the help that’s needed.
 These include medications like valproic acid with the brand name of Depakene.
 Divalproex, Iamotrigine are others.
 A less commonly used anti seizure medication is Topiramate which is sold as Topamax.

 However, mood stabilizers are only one part of a treatment plan.
 Antidepressants are used for treating depression and therefore often work with bipolar patients.
-These medications include a line of medications including:
+These include the following as well as others not in this list:

 •Paraxetine which is marketed as Paxil